realskull/python-smb-clone/readme.txt

 No copyright on the framework.
 Feel free to modify and change according to your needs.
 If you do keep the code same, don't mind giving me some credits.

+Please remember that all the art and music (even the level design) and the design is copyrighted by Nintendo.

 =================================

 *no bugs yet (i hope)